 Regardless of where you have it, just know that you’ll probably be having it a lot.
 Every corner you turn in the major cities, there will be a small stand or a cozy shop selling this popular drink.
 Some big chains include Presotea and Yi Fang Fruit Tea, but don’t discount the smaller street carts, because they’re probably just as good.
 We recommend anything with lemon and honey, but you can’t go wrong with the original pearl milk tea (or, one of our personal favourites, the taro milk tea!).

-Top Things To Do In Taiwan #6 – Explore the Tea Plantations Along the Eryanping Trail (Chiayi)
+Activity #6 – Explore the Tea Plantations Along the Eryanping Trail (Chiayi)

 One of the lesser known things to do in Taiwan is visiting the serene tea plantations in the farmlands of most regions.
 More specifically, we recommend you slot in some time to do the Eryanping Trail, located just an hour away from the Alishan National Scenic Area, near Chiayi city.